-5G can theoretically reach speeds as high as 50Gbps, but you won’t get anywhere near that just yet.
-In our time with the Samsung Galaxy S10 5G on Vodafone in the UK, we were hitting speeds of around 200Mbps around London in the few spots 5G available.
-It’s a waiting game though, as 5G coverage is set to improve over the coming months.
+In theory 5G is capable of speeds as high as 50Gbps, but you won’t get anything close to that just yet; in our time using the Samsung Galaxy S10 5G on Vodafone in the UK, we were maxing out at about 200Mbps in the few spots 5G available around London.
+Though obviously 5G speed and coverage is only going to improve.

 What 5G phones are available now?

 At the time of writing, there are no 5G iPhones, only Android phones.
 These include the Samsung Galaxy S20 Ultra 5G, Samsung Galaxy S10 5G, OnePlus 7 Pro 5G, Oppo Reno 5G, Xiaomi Mi Mix 5G, Huawei Mate 20X 5G and the LG V50 ThinQ 5G.
-All these are flagship phones with killer specs – but there’s one more 5G phone we haven’t mentioned: the Moto Z4.
-Only available in the US, the Z4 is a mid-range smartphone that doesn’t technically support 5G, but with an optional clip-on mod, if can be souped-up and 5G enabled.

 Should I get a 5G phone?

-As for whether you should buy a 5G phone now, that very much comes down to what you’ll need from your phone and where you live.
-If you frequently tether your phone’s mobile internet and download huge files on the go, it might be worth investing in 5G sooner rather than later – provided its on its way in your region.
+Whether you should buy a 5G phone now really depends on two things: what you need from your phone, and where you live.
+If you frequently tether your phone’s mobile internet and download huge files on the go, it might be worth investing in 5G sooner rather than later – provided it's on its way to your region.

-5G is currently only available in big cities, and only in a handful of them around the world.
-If you want to know when it’s coming to you, check with your local network provider.
+Bear in mind that 5G is currently only available in big cities, and only in a handful of them around the world.
+So if you want to know when it’s coming to you, check with your local network provider.